thesupersonic16/HedgeModManager/README.md

 The following is a list of the most important values that can be used in a mod.ini file:

-###Main
+### Main

 **IncludeDir?** Specifies which folders will be included with your mod, allowing you to modify the default file/folder structure mentioned above.
+You can also set this to `../{Another Mod Name}` which should load files from another mod, But this is **NOT RECOMMEND**. (`?` is a Zero-based Number)

 **IncludeDirCount** Specifies how many folders will be included with your mod.

 **UpdateServer** A modification of the existing SonicGMI value that specifies the link to a raw .txt file containing URLs in a particular format.
-This feature has **not yet been added**, and will be further detailed once it is.
-However, I recommend linking a .txt file just in case anyway, as it will allow you to release auto-downloading updates to your mods once the mod loader has been updated to support this feature.
+This feature has **not yet been fully added**, and will be further detailed once it is.
+However, I recommend linking a .txt file or a link to a folder on a http server just in case anyway, as it will allow you to release auto-downloading updates to your mods once the mod loader has been updated to support this feature.

-###Desc
+### Desc

 **Title** The name of your mod as shown in the mod loader.